-The 'Dear White People' Trailer Doesn't Hold Back From Tackling Important Topics — VIDEO
+'Dear White People’ Trailer Tackles Uncensored, Important Topics

 Netflix is exploring uncharted territory (for the network, at least) with the upcoming series Dear White People.
 The promising show is bound to be a conversation-starter.
 Through all of its apparent self-awareness and humor, hopefully it allows people to feel enlightened and educated.
 The social satire, which picks up where the 2014 film left off, is a poignant yet humorous commentary on the divides in America, set at a fictional Ivy League school.
 When tensions start to rise at the predominantly white university, uncomfortable conversations are tackled head-on.
 Although both the series and film are comedies, neither are afraid to speak to hard-hitting problems that need to be discussed, as shown in the new Dear White People trailer.